National Parks

 Quinault Loop Trail–A 4 to 8-mile loop trail

-Be sure and hike to the world’s largest Sitka spruce on the .3-mile trail, located close to the Lake Quinault Post Office.
+Be sure to hike to the world’s largest Sitka spruce on the .3-mile trail, located near the Lake Quinault Post Office.

 Rent SUPs, kayaks and canoes for rent by-the-hour or by-the-day at Lake Quinault Lodge.
 Lake Quinault Lodge also offers three different guided boat tours.